 All infant car seats must face the rear of the vehicle.
 Each model consists of two parts: a base that remains attached to the car and a removable seat that attaches to the base but can be removed easily to get the baby in and out of the vehicle.

-These 5 infant car seats are at the top of the Consumer Reports list because they outperformed all others during performance tests.
+These are Consumer Reports' top 5 infant car seats because they outperformed all others during performance tests.
 The prices are the manufacturer's recommended retail prices at the time of this writing.

 - Chicco KeyFit ($170) and KeyFit 30 ($180)